THE CYPRUS GRIFFON VULTURE

 NEW MEASURES

-Data has also shown that electrocutions have occurred mainly in areas heavily frequented by vultures.
-Bird conservationist groups are now underscoring the urgent need to insulate or redesign power lines in these critical zones, to prevent further losses.
-In response, the Electricity Authority of Cyprus (EAC) has insulated electric poles in Kelokedara, following three earlier electrocution incidents and is currently looking at ways to expand this to other areas.
+Protecting these birds has become a critical part of the island’s natural heritage.
+Bird conservationist groups are now underscoring the urgent need to insulate or redesign power lines in critical zones to protect the birds from electrocution.
 Installing insulation on power poles or replacing them with bird-safe designs are straightforward steps that have been implemented in several other European countries and beyond.
-This has enabling power networks to coexist with wildlife.
+This has enabled power networks to coexist with wildlife.
+In response, the Electricity Authority of Cyprus has insulated several electric poles in the area of Kelokedara and they are currently looking at ways to expand this to other areas.

 A NEW GENERATION

-Some officials monitoring the birds however, remain optimistic.
-They have stated that there is hope that some of the vultures will naturally replenish their numbers on the island.
-Griffon Vultures usually breed at the beginning of January and females lay a single egg each time.
+Although the birds face several difficulties, some officials monitoring the birds remain optimistic about their prospects.
+They have stated that there is hope that some of the birds will naturally begin to replenish their numbers on the island through natural breeding.
+This usually occurs at the beginning of January, and females lay a single egg each time.

 A SCAVENGER BIRD

-Griffon Vultures prefer a habitat that includes coastal cliffs, mountains, farmland, scrubs and bushes.
-This impressive bird of prey is active all year round.
-Their natural habitat on the island includes the Episkopi and the Chanoutaris Cliffs as well as the Diarizos and Xeros Valleys.
-Whilst they do not like flying over large bodies of water, they are able to glide with their wings on ‘idle’, covering huge distances.
+This impressive bird of prey is active all year round and Griffon Vultures prefer a habitat that includes coastal cliffs, mountains, farmland, scrubs and bushes.
+Their natural habitat on the island includes the Episkopi and the Chanoutaris Cliffs, as well as the Diarizos and Xeros Valleys.
+Whilst they do not like flying over large bodies of water, they are able to glide with their wings on ‘idle’ to cover huge distances.

 Ensuring the long-term survival of this majestic bird has become a priority.
-Their large wingspan allows them to stay aloft for hours and this often creates a magnificent scene when witnessed.
+Their large wingspan allows them to stay aloft for hours, and this often creates a magnificent scene when witnessed.
 Their wingspan usually measures between 2.3 and 2.7 metres, aiding their impressive soaring ability.
-This bird of prey also uses thermal currents to fly in slow motion in typical vulture circles.
-Protecting them for some of the people that have witnesses this sight, is not just a matter of conservation, but has become a critical part of the island’s natural heritage.
+This bird of prey also uses thermal currents to fly in slow motion in a typical vulture circle fashion.